Prabhav-Sharma/Quizssant/README.md

+# Quizssant
-# [Quizssant]:quizssant.netlify.app/
+[Quizssant]:quizssant.netlify.app/

+Pronounced like croissant.

-A we-app that let's you take quizes based on your favorite TV Shows & Movies.
+A web-app that let's you take quizes based on your favorite TV Shows & Movies.

 An MCQ based question system, where you choose an answer and if the answer is correct, you're awarded points that are added up in your final result for the quiz.